Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### EBS Multi-Attach – io1/io2 family

 * Attach the same EBS volume to multiple EC2 instances in the **same AZ**
+* Available for *Nitro system-based* EC2 instances
+* Up to *16 instances* can be attached to a single volume
 * Each instance has full read & write permissions to the volume
 * Use case:
   * Achieve higher application availability in clustered Linux applications
   * Applications must manage concurrent write operations
 * Must use a file system that’s cluster-aware (not XFS, EX4, etc...)

+#### Copying and Sharing AMIs and Snapshots

+* Encrypted Snapshot -> Encrypted AMI
+  * Can be shared with other accounts(custom key only)
+  * Cannot be shared publicly
+* Encrypted AMI -> Encrypted AMI
+  * Can change encryption key
+  * Can change region
+* Encrypted AMI -> EC2 Instance
+  * Can change encryption key
+  * Can change AZ
+* Unencrypted AMI -> EC2 Instance
+  * Can change encryption state
+  * Can change AZ
+* Encrypted Snapshot -> Encrypted Volume
+  * Can be encrypted
+  * Can change AZ

+#### Amazon Data Lifecycle Manager(DLM)

+* DLM automates the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs
+* DLM helps with the following:
+  * Protects valuable data by enforcing a regular backup schedule
+  * Create standardized AMIs that can be refreshed at regular intervals
+  * Retain backups as required by auditors or internal compliance
+  * Reduce storage costs by deleting outdated backups
+  * Create disaster recovery backup policies that back up data to isolated accounts

 #### EBS Encryption